gelisam/frp-zoo/README.md

 ## Contributing

 If the example app for your favourite FRP library is missing or non-idiomatic, or if there are other axes of comparison which you think should also be considered, feel free to open an issue or to send a pull request!
+Just make sure that you don't over-simplify an example by replacing graph-modification code with simpler first-order FRP code.